Compact 3-manifolds via 4-colored graphs: Computational results

-As it is clear from Table~1, the number of generated graphs quickly increases with the number of vertices and becomes very large even in the initial segment of the catalogues.
-However, Table~1 also shows that numbers are much smaller in the case of connected boundary, especially if it is toric.
-Therefore, with regard to future developments, we first intend to restrict our attention to the study of manifolds with (toric) connected boundary.
+As it is clear from Table \ref{table1}, the number of generated graphs quickly increases with the number of vertices and becomes very large even in the initial segment of the catalogues.
+However, Table \ref{table1} also shows that numbers are much smaller in the case of connected boundary, especially if it is toric.

+Therefore, as further development, we have restricted our attention to the study of orientable manifolds with (possibly disconnected) toric boundary.
+In a forthcoming paper (\cite{[CFMT]}), we have completed the classification of the manifolds involved in Proposition \ref{class_or}: all of them turn out to be complement of knots or links in $\mathbf S^3$.
+In particular, the two elements of $C^{(6)}$ represent the complements of the Hopf link and the trivial knot, while the manifolds $M_{\G_1},M_{\G_2},M_{\G_3}$ of the above proposition are complements of the links L8n7, L6n1 and L8n8 respectively (notations are according to Thistlethwaite Link Table).

 {\it Acknowledgement.} Work performed under the auspices of the G.N.S.A.G.A. of I.N.d.A.M.
 (Italy) and financially supported by M.I.U.R. of Italy, University of Modena and Reggio Emilia and University of Bologna, funds for selected research topics.